 - While the sweet potato mixture cools, whisk together the remaining 1/2 cup plus 2 tablespoons (5 ounces) of evaporated milk, granulated sugar, eggs, bourbon, and vanilla extract, in a separate bowl until totally smooth.

 - Carefully pour the egg mixture into the warm sweet potato mixture and stir until evenly and smoothly combined.

 - Remove the crust from the refrigerator, pour the prepared filling into the pie crust, and then gently place the pie dish on a baking sheet.
 Bake the pie for 10 minutes at 375 degrees F, then reduce the heat to 325 degrees F and continue baking until cooked through; about 50 minutes.
 Check the pie periodically.
 If the crust is browning more quickly than you would like, shield it, then continue baking as directed.
 When the pie is ready, remove, and let cool completely.*

-- Finally, prepare the whipped cream.
+- Finally, prepare the whipped cream (see notes for marshmallow variation).
 Place the cream in the bowl of a stand mixer fitted with the paddle attachment.** Begin beating on low, then slowly increase the speed to high, beating just until soft peaks form.
 Add the vanilla.
 Beat on high, scraping down the sides of the mixer a few times, until a loose whipped cream forms.
 The cream should be harder than soft peaks but not as stiff as hard peaks.
 Serve the pie at room temperature, with whipped cream.